Blue Jackets vs. Red Wings Prediction & Picks - November 11

 Blue Jackets Splits and Trends

-- The Blue Jackets have a record of 4-6-3 this season and are 1-3-4 in overtime contests.
+- The Blue Jackets have a record of 4-6-3 this season and are 1-3-4 in overtime games.

-- In the five games Columbus has played that were decided by one goal, it racked up five points.
+- Columbus has earned five points (1-1-3) in its five games decided by one goal.

-- This season the Blue Jackets recorded just one goal in one game and they lost that matchup.
+- This season the Blue Jackets registered just one goal in one game and they lost that matchup.

-- Columbus has one point (0-2-1) in three games this season when it has scored a pair of goals.
+- Columbus has one point (0-2-1) in three games this season when it has scored two goals.

-- The Blue Jackets have scored at least three goals seven times, earning 10 points from those matchups (4-1-2).
+- The Blue Jackets have earned 10 points in their seven games with more than two goals scored.

-- Columbus has scored a lone power-play goal in four games this season and has recorded six points from those matchups.
+- This season, Columbus has capitalized on a lone power-play goal in four games has a record of 2-0-2 in those matchups.

-- When it outshoots its opponent this season, Columbus has posted a record of 1-2-2 (four points).
+- When outshooting its opponent this season, Columbus is 1-2-2 (four points).

 - The Blue Jackets have been outshot by opponents eight times this season, and earned seven points in those games.